Drazape/SymP/README.md

 This is just like doing `ln -s`, but recursively based on the rules above
 In other words, it tries to symlink the files with fewest symlinks as possible

+## Additional functionality
+### `--blend`
-Additionally, if `--blend` is used, symlinked files inherit the permissions and ownership of their new parent directory
+Symlinked files inherit the permissions and ownership of their new parent directory
+### `--occurrence`
+Filter files to symlink based on if the file with the same name is also present in the target

 # Demonstration
 The commands